Geonovum/ogc-api-features-guideline/Examples.md

 For the use of filters, the bbox and items options were already available.
-In addition, one can filter on the attributes which can be retrieved from https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL/queryables.
+In addition, one can filter on the attributes which can be retrieved from https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL/queryables. https://apitestbed.geonovum.nl/adr_pygeoapi/v1/collections/AddressesNL/items?filter=locator_designator_postalDeliveryIdentifier=%279901AA%27 does unfortunately not work.

-The OGC API specification for filtering [[PUB-6]] does not yet have the status "approved" and has not yet been considered.
+The OGC API specification for filtering [[PUB-6]] did not not yet have the status "approved" at the time of this service publication and has therefor not been considered further.

 ***CRS***